mghs15/MapTileInstaller4R/README.md

 In order to use this Installer code, R software and packages "png" and "RCurl" are needed.

-If you have a list of tile path (like z/x/y or z, x, y ...), you can use "MapTileInstaller4R_option.R" (some modification asre needed).
+If you have a list of tile path (like z/x/y or z, x, y ...), you can use "MapTileInstaller4R_option.R" (some modification are needed).

 あと、遅いです。